-If A-CAM is elected, it must be adopted on a statewide basis for all affiliated companies.
-Carriers electing the A-CAM model will no longer be subject to rate-of-return regulation for common line ("CL") services and will no longer be able to participate in the National Exchange Carrier Association's ("NECA's") CL pool.
-The Order permits these companies to remain in NECA's tariff for access rates.
-In year eight, the FCC shall conduct a rulemaking to determine how support will be determined after the end of the 10-year period.
+The A-CAM companies will no longer be subject to rate-of-return regulation for common line ("CL") services and will no longer participate in the National Exchange Carrier Association's ("NECA's") CL revenue pool.
+The Order permits these companies to remain in NECA's tariff for access rates, however.
+In year eight of the A-CAM program, the FCC stated that it shall conduct a rulemaking to determine how support will be determined after the end of the 10-year period.